-Alignment Healthcare.
+Alignment Healthcare John Kao's mother was having a heart attack.
 Kangaroo Mother Care: Saving Premature Babies' Lives With Skin-to-Skin Contact - The Atlantic.
 Carmela Torres was 18 when she became pregnant for the first time.

 A Transformation Is Underway at U.S. Veterans Affairs.
 We Got an Inside Look.
 In 2014, the U.S.

 Department of Veterans Affairs was in crisis.
 The agency, which provides health care to approximately 9 million veterans at over 1,700 locations, had set a top-down goal to increase the percentage of veterans who were seen within 14 days of requesting an appointment.
 The scope of health informatics and the Advanced Health Informatics Certification.